Minnesota Court Records

 Morrison County Birth and Death Records

-Birth and death certificates are vital records managed by the Recorder’s Office.
+In Morrison County, birth and death certificates are vital records managed by the Recorder’s Office.
 The first certified copy of a birth record costs $26, and each additional copy requested at the same time is $19.
 Death records follow a similar fee structure.
 Access may be limited to individuals who meet eligibility requirements established by Minnesota law.
-The Recorder’s Office will provide details on required applications, identification, and acceptable forms of payment.
+Summarily, only those with direct, tangible interest in the record can access them-including persons authorized by a judicial order.

 Morrison County Probate Court Records